realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "TIME-CYCLING" is shown
 - Hold ENTER, "INTERVAL" is displayed
-- Press ENTER repeatedly to cycle through the possible Time-cycling Interval values.
-- A value of 0 disables automatic time cycling ("OFF").
+- Press ENTER repeatedly to cycle through the possible Time-cycling intervals.
+"0" disables automatic time cycling ("OFF").
-- Non-zero values make the device cycle through a number of pre-programmed times.
-The value means "minutes" (hence "MIN-UTES") between changes.
 - Hold ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)

 #### How to adjust the display brightness: